1. Warren Hastings was the first ___________.

 Explanation: Mahadji Scindia, representing the Marathas, signed the treaty with Hastings.

-70. Under the Treaty of Salbai, the British recognized:
+70. Under the Treaty of Salbai, the British recognized___________.

 A) Haidar Ali’s sovereignty